Support unbiased Jewish and Israeli news on ‘Giving Tuesday’

 Thank you again for your support and for reading our articles and watching our exclusive array of informative videos.

-We wish all of our readers and their families in advance a Happy Chanukah and a new year in 2025 that brings peace and security to Israel, the Jewish people and freedom-loving persons everywhere.
+We wish all of our readers and their families a Happy Chanukah, and a healthy and peaceful 2026!

 Jonathan S. Tobin